EMI Calculator — Home, Car, Bike & Business Loan EMI India

 What Is an EMI Calculator?

 An EMI calculator (Equated Monthly Instalment calculator) is a financial planning tool that computes the fixed monthly payment due on a loan.
-Whether you are evaluating a home loan, car loan, personal loan, or education loan, the EMI stays constant every month for fixed-rate loans — making it easy to budget in advance.
+Whether you are evaluating a home loan, car loan, personal loan, bike loan, or a business loan, the EMI stays constant every month for fixed-rate loans — making it easy to budget in advance.

-EMI Formula — How Your Monthly Instalment Is Calculated
+EMI Calculation Formula — How Your Monthly Instalment Is Computed

 Every Indian bank — from SBI to HDFC to a small cooperative lender — uses the same EMI formula mandated under RBI guidelines: